 H. Allocation of the Aggregate Reserve to Contracts

-The aggregate reserve shall be allocated to the contracts falling within the scope of these requirements using the method outlined in Section 13, with the exception of contract following Section 3.E which are to be calculated on a seriatim basis.
+The aggregate reserve shall be allocated to the contracts falling within the scope of these requirements using the method outlined in Section 13, with the exception of contracts valued under VM-A, VM-C, or VM-V following Section 3.G which are to be calculated on a seriatim basis.

 Prudent Estimate Assumptions

-With respect to the SR in Section 3.D, the company shall establish the prudent estimate assumption for each risk factor in compliance with the requirements in Section 12 of Model #820 and must periodically review and update the assumptions as appropriate in accordance with these requirements.
+With respect to the SR in Section 3.D, the company shall establish the prudent estimate assumption for each risk factor in compliance with the requirements in Section 12 of Model #820 and must annually review and update the assumptions as appropriate in accordance with these requirements.

-Drafting Note: Consider replacing “periodically” with “at least every 3 years in the paragraph above upon adoption of a similar APF for VM-20/VM-21.
+Drafting Note: Consider whether to provide specific requirements on the frequency of doing a full experience study, rather than only providing requirements on the frequency of conducting a review.

-The qualified actuary, to whom responsibility for this group of contracts is assigned, shall annually review relevant emerging experience for the purpose of assessing the appropriateness of the anticipated experience assumption.
-If the results of the review indicate that previously anticipated experience for a given factor is inadequate, then the CompanyCompanyC shall set a new, adequate, anticipated experience assumption for the factor.
+The qualified actuary, to whom responsibility for a given group of contracts is assigned, shall annually review relevant emerging experience for the purpose of assessing the appropriateness of the anticipated experience assumption.
+If the results of the review indicate that previously anticipated experience for a given factor is inadequate, then the company shall set a new, adequate, anticipated experience assumption for the factor.

-To determine the prudent estimate assumptions, the SR shall also follow the requirements in Sections 4 and general assumptions including Section 9 for asset assumptions, Section 10 for contract holder behavior assumptions, Section 11 for mortality assumptions, and Section 12 for general guidance and expense assumptions.
+To determine the prudent estimate assumptions, the SR shall also follow the requirements in Sections 4 and general assumptions including Section 9 for hedging assumptions, Section 10 for contract holder behavior assumptions, Section 11 for mortality assumptions, and Section 12 for general guidance and expense assumptions.

 Approximations, Simplifications, and Modeling Efficiency Techniques